nathan-gs/nathan-gs.github.com/_posts/2024-01-03-tags-in-jekyll.md

 - a visual overview of top tags
 - The ability to add some extra content to my tags pages.

-> This is the first post in a series on _Tags in Jekyll_, check [Tags in Jekyll: Word Cloud](/2024/01/04/tags-in-jekyll-wordcloud/) and [Tags in Jekyll: related posts](/2024/01/05/tags-in-jekyll-related-posts/).
+> This is the first post in a series on _Tags in Jekyll_, check [Tags in Jekyll: Word Cloud](/2024/01/04/tags-in-jekyll-wordcloud/).

 ### Defining Tags